abheesht17/super-pixels/README.md

 Currently, we guarantee that the "cnn" and "cnn_gat" models are in working condition.
 The rest have to be checked.

-This will save the logs and the final model at the path specified in the `logs` folder.
+This will save the logs and the final model at the path specified in the `logs` parameter.
+The default is the `logs/<model_dataset_name>` folder.

 Note: Performing Grid Search is not necessary.
 The default hyperparameters specified in the configs are the ones obtained after performing Grid Search; one can directly run the training and inference command given in the next subsection.